sara-sabr/ITStrategy/Strategies/Human Development Life Cycle.md

 # Human Development Life Cycle (HDLC)

-The vision of HDLC is when the government of canada can follow a citizens from cradle to grave, seamlessly providing services through modern technologies and interacting seamlessly with them through digital infrastructure.
+The vision of HDLC is when the government of canada can follow a citizens from cradle to grave, providing services through modern technologies and interacting seamlessly with them through digital infrastructure.

 ## What can prevent implementation of HDLC